PhilRW/blog/content/post/2015/reviewed/2015-10-26-intolerable-heat-may-hit-the-middle-east-by-the-end-of-the-century.markdown

 I haven't been there, but isn't it _already_ awfully hot?
 Isn't that partly why everyone's so cranky over there?

-<blockquote>Areas of the Persian Gulf could be hit by waves of heat and humidity so severe that simply being outside for several hours could threaten human life, a study says.</blockquote>
+> Areas of the Persian Gulf could be hit by waves of heat and humidity so severe that simply being outside for several hours could threaten human life, a study says.

 Source: _[‘Intolerable’ Heat May Hit the Middle East by the End of the Century](http://www.nytimes.com/2015/10/27/science/intolerable-heat-may-hit-the-middle-east-by-the-end-of-the-century.html)_